General Value Function Networks: Introduction

 To answer this question, we need a practical approach for learning RNNs, where the internal state corresponds to predictions.
 We propose a new RNN architecture, where we constrain the hidden state to be multi-step predictions, using an explicit loss function on the hidden state.
 In particular, we use general policy-contingent, multi-step predictions---called General Value Functions (GVFs) \citep{sutton2011horde}---generalizing the types of predictions considered in related predictive representation architectures \citep{rafols2005using,silver2012gradient,sun2016learning,downey2017predictive}.
 These GVFs have been shown to represent a wide array of multi-step predictions \citep{modayil2014multi}.
 In this paper, we develop the objective and algorithm(s) to train these GVF networks (GVFNs).

-We then demonstrate though a series of experiments that GVFNs can effectively represent the state and are much more robust to train, allowing even simple gradient updates with no gradients needed back-in-time.
+We then demonstrate through a series of experiments that GVFNs can effectively represent the state and are much more robust to train, allowing even simple gradient updates with no gradients needed back-in-time.
 We first investigate accuracy on two time series datasets, and find that our approach is competitive with a baseline RNN and more robust to BPTT truncation length.
-We then investigate GVFNs more deeply in several synthetic problems, to determine 1) if robustness to truncation remains for a domain with long-term dependencies and 2) the impact on GVFN performance depending of the choices---and misspecification---of predictions.
+We then investigate GVFNs more deeply in several synthetic problems, to determine 1) if robustness to truncation remains for a domain with long-term dependencies and 2) the impact of the prediction specification---or misspecification---on GVFN performance.
 We find that GVFNs have consistent robustness properties across problems, but that, unsurprisingly, the choice of predictions do matter, both for improving learning as well as final accuracy.
-Our experiments provide evidence that constraining states to be predictions can be effective, and raise the importance of better understanding what these questions should be.
+Our experiments provide evidence that constraining states to be predictions can be effective, and raise the importance of better understanding what these predictions should be.